 If I want a religious element to my marriage, can I have this during a civil ceremony?

 By law a civil ceremony cannot include any religious element, including readings or music.
 You also cannot hold a civil ceremony in a religious building in County Antrim.
 If you would like to include religion in some way, you can have a religious blessing after your civil ceremony.

 The above requirements only apply to weddings in England and Wales.
-In Scotland, humanist ceremonies are legally binding, so brides in Scotland have more flexibility when choosing their wedding venues.
+In Scotland and Northern Ireland, humanist ceremonies are legally binding, so brides in Scotland and Northern Ireland have more flexibility when choosing their wedding venues.
 Unlike civil ceremonies, humanist weddings do not require specific wording, or for the ceremony to be under a permanent structure.
-When you've chosen your wedding venue in Scotland, speak to the staff to work out what ceremony will work best for you.
+When you've chosen your wedding venue in these countries, speak to the staff to work out what ceremony will work best for you.
 You can even include religious readings in your humanist ceremony!